sysdiglabs/sysdig-aws-workshop-instructions/docs/learning-paths/kubernetes.md

 ---

 {: .goal }
->This learning path is a set of Kubernetes-specific modules that will help you understand how to use Sysdig to detect and prevent threats in your Kubernetes environments.
+>This learning path is a series of Kubernetes-specific modules that will help you understand how to use Sysdig to detect and prevent threats in your Kubernetes environments.

 ## Kubernetes Learning Path